 How do dividends work?

-However, dividends are not compulsory and not all companies pay them.
+However, not all companies pay dividends.
 When a publicly held company makes a profit, the board of directors decides where the funds will go.
 Either the company retains the profits to invest back into the business, or the decision is made to pay out dividends to shareholders.

 Sometimes, it can be a mixture of both.
 When NZX-listed companies decide to pay out dividends, they generally do so biannually.
 And this cash payment is usually a percentage of the profits relative to the number of shares you own in the company.